T1i2n3a4/moms-wellbeing-club/README.md

 * Website Owner

-As a website Owner I intend to:
+As a website Owner, I intend to:

     * provide the users with clear and easy to read information about the Club;
     * provide the users with the information about the activities and the schedules;